 Getting up and running with Visual Visitor is relatively simple.
 All you need to do is put a few lines of code into the header or footer section of your website.
 They have a bunch of training videos that break down each section of their dashboard which offers understanding of the full functionality of their service.

 CRM integration allows you to send company information from Visual Visitor into your CRM package.
-Currently Visual Visitor's web visitor tracking tools integrate with SalesForce, ConnectWise, Zoho, LeadMaster and SalesNexus.
+Currently Visual Visitor's website visitor tracking tools integrate with SalesForce, ConnectWise, Zoho, LeadMaster and SalesNexus.

 Visual Visitor Pricing